KimHyoJin/go-metadium/README.md

+## Building
+1. You need ubuntu version over 16.04.
+(Not working with 14.04)
+2. You need go version 10.xx (Not working with 11.xx.
+There are some issue withe etherium and go11.xx but it is not fixed in metadium yet.)
+3. You need to install other lib

+## Install metadium with Ubuntu

+Below is a description of the existing metadium repository.

 ## Go Metadium

 Golang implementation of the Metadium project.
 For now, this is just a forking point.
 We will release the code as it gets ready for public review.
 Stay tuned.